logan-bobo/personal_site/site/content/posts/blog/post.md

 ```

 As you can see in the configuration we have specified the `provider` argument that allows provisioning of the certificate in the region we set up an alias for.
-Then we specify the domain name we want to create the SSL/TLS certificate for and our validation method to prove that we do indeed own this domain.
-This is done via DNS validation where we will add CNAME records AWS provide to our DNS configuration in Route53 to establish we control this domain we are requesting the certificate for.
-As long as these records exist AWS ACM is also able to auto renew our certificates.
-We have added the create before destroy lifecycle rule so terraform will create a new certificate before it destroys the old on ensuring it is always available as it will have a unique certificate ID, multiple can exist at once.
+Then we specify the domain name we want to create the `SSL/TLS` certificate for and our validation method to prove that we do indeed own this domain.
+This is done via DNS validation, where we will add `CNAME` records AWS provide to our DNS configuration in Route53 to establish we own the domain we are requesting the certificate for.
+As long as these records exist `AWS ACM` is also able to auto renew our certificates.
+We have added the create before destroy lifecycle rule so terraform will create a new certificate before it destroys the old on ensuring it is always available as it will have a unique certificate ID, multiple can exist at once for the same domain.

 Here you can see we are creating the necessary DNS records to validate we own this domain and our validator resource.